Margaret E. B. Simpson: Skara Brae Excavation 1927-1930

 Simpson participated in the excavation at Skara Brae, led by Prof. Gordon Childe in the years 1927–1930, and was later acknowledged by him in a monograph on the subject.
 She also features in several photographs from the excavation (currently in the collection of Orkney Library and Archive), along with other female archaeologists (Margaret Mitchell, Mary Kennedy, and Dame Margaret Cole).
 They were initially considered to be either tourists or local women visiting the site, but are now identified as Prof. Childe's students and members of his excavation crew.

 Kindrochat Excavation 1929-1930

 In 1929 Simpson was also one of the team of archaeologists who excavated the chambered cairn at Kindrochat (aka Kindrochet) in Perthshire, once more under the leadership of Gordon Childe.
 In his later correspondence he wrote that "she was entrusted with the examination of one of the megalithic chambers and produced, quite unaided, an excellent plan with elevations."
 Her drawings and observations can be found in the Proceedings of the Society of Antiquaries of Scotland.

 Guidebooks

-She collaborated with James Richardson on some of the first guidebooks for state-owned properties in Scotland.
+Simpson used her communication and writing skills to create some of the first guidebooks for state-owned properties in Scotland with James Richardson.
 These include Stirling and Balvenie Castles (1936) and Inchmahome Priory (1936) with Richardson, and Dunkeld Cathedral (1935) as a sole author.